AA2A information

 It is made clear to applicants that they must fit in around the curriculum and that the priority for hosts is their students.
 Artists are expected to be self-sufficient after their initial introductions to staff and inductions.

 We recommend running schemes over this period as it gives hosts and artists enough time to manage a successful scheme.
 We are happy to consider schemes starting earlier or later but residencies must start by early December at the latest.
-Schemes can have a scheduled end at any time between April and the end of June.
-You can give a formal finish date in April or May but may offer negotiated extensions to some or all of your artists.
+Schemes have a scheduled end at any time between April and the end of June but you can offer extensions to some or all of your artists.

 UCLan gallery from above